 If you are looking for a consultation with an attorney concerning the penalty for stealing from an estate, we at the Law Offices of Albert Goodwin are here for you.
 You can call us at 718-509-9774 or send us an email at firstname.lastname@example.org.

 Turnover.
-Beneficiaries can bring a proceeding for Discovery and Turnover.
-If the court grants the turnover, then it will force the executor to return property that he wrongfully transferred.
+Beneficiaries of an estate can bring a proceeding for Discovery and Turnover.
+If the court grants the turnover, then it will force a person to return property that they wrongfully obtained.

 Discharge of executor.
 If the person caught stealing from the estate is the executor or administrator, the judge of the Surrogate’s Court can discharge them from their position, taking away their power to manage the estate.
 The judge can discharge and remove the executor “by reason of his having wasted or improperly applied the assets of the estate.”
 The court can appoint someone else as the executor instead, typically one of the beneficiaries who brought the proceeding to remove the misbehaving executor.

 Attorneys’ fees.
 Executors use estate funds for their defense.
 If the court finds that the executor improperly took funds from the estate, the court can order the executor to reimburse the estate for their attorneys’ fees.
 In some rare cases, the court can even order the executor to pay the beneficiaries’ attorneys’ fees.